 Name:

-Student Number: -
+Student Number:

 Telephone:

 Email:

 The following information will enable the Editor in Chief to decide whether a student is to be offered a place in LAWS5181 Law Journals.
-Not all matters listed may be relevant to the decision, as it is important that the AILJ Editorial Committee comprises student editors who possess a range of different skills.
+Not all matters listed will necessarily have equal weight in making a decision, as it is important that the AILJ Editorial Committee comprises student editors who possess a range of different skills.